Jessicavazm/JessicaVaz_T2A1-A/README.md

 ### Process of a source control for API:
 - Create a project directory, create and activate Virtual environment, install required packages to build application and freeze them into requirements.txt file.
 - Create a git repository for your repository and add README.md file.
-- Create a .gitignore file in the application folder to mention all files git should ignore when pushing to repository, this folder usually includes __pycache__, virtual environment, environment variable (sensitive information).
+- Create a .gitignore file in the application folder to mention all files git should ignore when pushing to repository, this folder usually includes pycache, virtual environment, environment variable (sensitive information).
 - Create a init file to initialise things and main.py file which will contain the core code.
 - Create environment variables to handle sensitive information, import variables in the main and init files.
 Add this file to .gitignore
 - Create environment variables examples or sample files to tell other developers there's env variables in the project and they need to set them on their end.